-You want your wedding to run like clockwork, but you don’t want to spend half the day glancing at your watch wondering whether it’s time for the next formality – even if that watch is a Rolex from your new husband/wife.
+A wedding that runs like clockwork is great, but you won’t want to spend half the day glancing at your watch wondering whether it’s time for the next formality – even if that watch is a Patek Philippe wedding day gift from your partner.

 10/ Limit the group photos

-Be intentional and clear about what you’re going to use each photo for.
-If the answer is one of the following: put it in our wedding album, frame it, gift it to gran for her mantelpiece… Go ahead.
-If it’s more likely to languish on your laptop unprinted, think twice and free up that precious time instead.
+Be intentional and clear about what your photos are for.
+If the answer is one of the following: put it in our wedding album, frame it, gift it to gran for her mantelpiece – go ahead.
+If it’s more likely to languish on your laptop unprinted, think twice and free up that precious time.

 Pweh!
 That’s it.
 I hope some of those ideas are useful to you.
 As always, this is just my take on things.
 So only do something if it feels right for you.
 You know you best.

-I wish you a deliciously slow, relaxed wedding.
+I wish you a deliciously slow wedding day full of happy memories.